mountaindewritos/Hackintosh-Inspiron-7460-EFI-2025/README.md

 ***For Sequioa and Tahoe Build***

-This was made from the ground up to since the previous efi builds has a ton of kexts for compatibility, hence the DSDT, kext patches are only few resulting to a muc faster, reliable and stable installation.
+This was made from the ground up since the previous EFI builds had a ton of kexts for compatibility making it a bit bloated.
+In this EFI build the DSDT, kext patches are only few resulting to a much faster, reliable and stable boot.
+You have to add other kexts yourselves to suit your macOS experience.

 ***For SONOMA Builds***